THE STORY OF AMA

 Ama was incorporated in 2018 and awarded our 501c3 Public Charity Nonprofit status from the federal government in 2019.

 Ama serves an area in Zapopan with over 300,000 people living in extreme poverty.
 Areas of make-shift housing, no running water, no electricity, and a lot of disparity.
-The people in these neighborhoods are some of the kindest and most hospitable humans you will ever meet.
-People who look at you and think “What can I give them?” instead of “What can I take from them?”
+The people in these neighborhoods are some of the kindest and most hospitable humans you will ever meet, deserving of the opportunity to grow and develop their lives.

-Ama believes in Maslow’s hierarchy of needs.
-This is why they look at each person they serve as a whole person, understanding that basic needs must be met before one can be educated and empowered.
+Taking inspiration from Maslow's hierarchy of needs, we look at each person we serve as a whole person, understanding that basic needs must be met before one can be educated and empowered.
+Providing humanitarian relief is the first step towards being able to transform lives in poverty with education.